Villain (2017 film): Filming

 The complete filming process was initially planned to take 50 – 55 shooting days.
 The film's editor was Shameer Mohammed, who used a technique known as spot editing (editing on location).
 Villain is the first Malayalam film to have colour grading done live on location during the filming process.
 Visual effects (VFX) were used in 47 minutes of footage, which according to Unnikrishnan is unrecognisable because it was used in the background of some natural scenes.
 A Poland-based company was in charge with the film's visual effects department.
 Stunt coordinators were Ravi Varma, Ram Laxman and Action G. Manoj Paramahamsa and N. K. Ekambaram were the cinematographers.

 Villain is the first Indian film to be filmed entirely in 8K resolution; Red's Weapon Helium 8K S35 camera was used in the film.
 As of 2017, no theatres in Kerala are equipped with 8K projection, and only a few even have 4K.
 Unnikrishnan said most Indian films are filmed in 1.8K resolution and are upscaled to 2K or 4K for theatre screening, which results in a loss of quality.
 Unnikrishnan chose to use a Zeiss Otus lens that was designed for use in still cameras.
 Before filming began, he and cinematographer Manoj Paramahamsa conducted test shoots; his inference was that Otus lenses, having high sensitivity and sharpness, will multiply the workload of a focus puller but will compensate with a greater output.
-Low lighting was extensively used in the film, which has have no static shots.
+Low lighting was extensively used in the film, which has no static shots.